syamantak42/Agentic_AI_with_Langgraph/README.md

 - Saves to pdf

 ## Setup

--Get your free Serper key from https://serper.dev/ -Download and install ollama and get the local language model running (ollama run "modelname"): we use gemma3:4b -pip install requirements.txt
+- Get your free Serper key from https://serper.dev/
+- Download and install ollama and get the local language model running (ollama run "modelname"): we use gemma3:4b
+- pip install requirements.txt